sergey-vun/microsoft-graph-docs/concepts/data-connect-filtering.md

 ## Next Steps

-For more information about how to modify the user selected for extractoin and filtering in data connect pipelines, see the [Azure Data Factory Office 365 connector documentation](/azure/data-factory/connector-office-365).
+For more information about how to modify the user selected for extractoin and filtering in Data Connect pipelines, see the [Azure Data Factory Office 365 connector documentation](/azure/data-factory/connector-office-365).